lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-23-Hereditarily_Finite.md

 Note that 11 is 1011 in binary and that $g(0)$, $g(1)$, $g(3)$ and $g(11)$ are the first four von Neumann ordinals.
 It seems that if $n$ codes an ordinal then $2^n+n$ codes the next ordinal, so the ordinal 4 is $g(2059)$.

-The way $g$ operates on binary strings reminds me of the [Pascal](https://dl.acm.org/doi/10.1145/234286.1057812) programming language's *set types*, which provide clean access to the hardware bit level.
+The way $g$ operates on binary strings reminds me of the [Pascal](https://dl.acm.org/doi/10.1145/234286.1057812) programming language's *set types*, which provide type-safe access to the hardware bit level.
 A Pascal set is a bit string: bitwise “and” performs intersection, bitwise “or” performs union, etc. Pascal was first implemented on a CDC computer with 60-bit words, allowing sets over any type having up to 60 values.
 Okay, these are not the same thing after all!

 [Świerczkowski](https://doi.org/10.4064/DM422-0-1) gives
-a first-order theory for HF having a constant 0 (the empty set), a binary operation symbol $\lhd$ (augmentation, or ``eats''), a relation symbol $\in$ (membership) as well as equality, satisfying the following axioms:
+a first-order theory for HF having a constant 0 (the empty set), a binary operation symbol $\lhd$ (augmentation, or "eats"), a relation symbol $\in$ (membership) as well as equality, satisfying the following axioms:
 $$